Karo1808/SpotifyClone/README.md

 - User Authentication: Secure user authentication system ensures privacy and personalized experiences, with various authentication providers to choose from.
 - Stripe Integration: Seamless integration with Stripe for handling payments and subscriptions.
 - Playing Songs: Users can listen to their favorite songs with built-in player functionality.
-- Liked Songs Functionality: Ability to mark songs as liked for quick access.
+- Liked Songs Functionality: Ability to mark songs as liked for quick access and personalized recommendations.

 ### Technologies Used